-Test 17: (conditional, the TOE supports PSKs of multiple lengths) The evaluator shall use the minimum length, the maximum length, a length inside the allowable range, and invalid lengths beyond the supported range (both higher and lower).
+Test 1 [conditional]: If the TOE supports pre-shared keys of multiple lengths, the evaluator shall use the minimum length; the maximum length; a length inside the allowable range; and invalid lengths beyond the supported range

+(both higher and lower).
 The minimum, maximum, and included length tests should be successful, and the invalid lengths must be rejected by the TOE.

-Test 18: (conditional, the TOE does not generate bit-based PSKs) The evaluator shall obtain a bit-based PSK of the appropriate length and enter it according to the instructions in the operational guidance.
+Test 2 [conditional]: If the TOE does not generate bit-based pre-shared keys, the evaluator shall obtain a bit-based pre-shared key of the appropriate length and enter it according to the instructions in the operational guidance.
 The evaluator shall then demonstrate that a successful protocol negotiation can be performed with the key.

-Test 19: (conditional, the TOE can generate bit-based PSKs) The evaluator shall generate a bit-based PSK of the appropriate length and use it according to the instructions in the operational guidance.
+Test 3 [conditional]: If the TOE does generate bit-based pre-shared keys, the evaluator shall generate a bit-based pre-shared key of the appropriate length and use it according to the instructions in the operational guidance.
 The evaluator shall then demonstrate that a successful protocol negotiation can be performed with the key.

-Test 17: The evaluator attempted to establish a connection using pre-shared keys of valid and invalid lengths and confirmed that pre-shared keys with valid lengths resulted in successful connections, while the attempt to configure pre-shared keys of invalid lengths was unsuccessful.
+Test 1: The evaluator attempted to establish a connection using pre-shared keys of valid and invalid lengths and confirmed that pre-shared keys with valid lengths resulted in successful connections, while the attempt to configure pre-shared keys of invalid lengths was unsuccessful.

-Test 18: The evaluator entered a pre-shared key according to instructions in the guide and demonstrated a successful connection.
+Test 2: The evaluator entered a pre-shared key according to instructions in the guide and demonstrated a successful connection.

-Test 19: Not applicable.
+Test 3: Not applicable.
 The TOE does not generate bit-based keys.

-2.3.4 PROTECTED AUTHENTICATION FEEDBACK (NDCPP22E:FIA_UAU.7)
+2.3.5 PROTECTED AUTHENTICATION FEEDBACK (NDCPP22E:FIA_UAU.7)

-2.3.4.1 NDcPP22E:FIA_UAU.7.1
+2.3.5.1 NDcPP22e:FIA_UAU.7.1